phlx0/phlx0/README.md

-> Self-taught developer since 2019, starting with small batch scripts and moving to Python in 2021.
+> Self-taught developer since 2019, starting with small batch scripts and moved to Python in 2021.
 I build minimal, terminal-focused tools with a focus on simplicity and local-first workflows.

 ### `$ cat stack.json`